Velocidex/WinPmem/README.md

   (e.g. copy across network, hash etc), as well as run analysis on the live system (e.g. can be run directly on the device).

-The files in this directory (Including the winpmem sources and signed binaries), are available under the following license: Apache License, Version 2.0
+The files in this directory (Including the WinPmem sources and signed binaries), are available under the following license: Apache License, Version 2.0

 ### How to use

-There are two winpmem executables: winpmem_mini_x86.exe and winpmem_mini_x64.exe.
+There are two WinPmem executables: winpmem_mini_x86.exe and winpmem_mini_x64.exe.
 Both versions contain both drivers (32 and 64 bit versions).

 The mini in the binary name refers to this imager being a plain simple imager - it can only produce images in RAW format.
 In the past we release a WinPmem imager based on AFF4 but that one is yet to be updated to the new driver.
 Please let us know if you need the AFF4 based imager.

-### The Python acquitision tool winpmem.py
+### The Python acquisition tool winpmem.py

 The python program is currently under construction but works as a demonstration for how one can use the imager from Python.